-While Norway isn’t among the most expensive countries in the world for real estate, houses have become more expensive in recent years.
-Specifically, over the last year, real estate website Krogsveen found a 6.2% increase in Norwegian housing prices compared to the previous year.
+While Norway isn’t among the most expensive countries in the world for real estate, houses have become pricier in recent years.
+Specifically, since the start of the year, real estate website Eiendom Norge found a 5.2% increase in Norwegian housing prices compared to the previous year.

 Of course, as with any housing purchase, it’s important to consider the other costs involved in owning a house after you buy it.
 In particular, noting Norway’s often harsh climate, energy costs, particularly for heating, are always a big consideration.

 The bigger the house, the higher your heating bill will likely be, so it’s important to balance that out in your budget.
-To be fair, at the time I’m writing this, energy prices in Europe are at record highs and while the Norwegian government has agreed to subsidize power bills to some extent, it’s still not cheap.
+It’s worth noting that the Norwegian government has agreed to subsidize power bills for several years in light of increased energy prices in Europe but even with that assistance, it’s still not cheap.